mbilotta/dpc4j/README.md

 java -jar ~/julia.jar package --license COPYING --output dpc4j.jup org/altervista/mbilotta xml/ target/dpc4j.jar
 ```
 Supposing you have placed `julia.jar` in your home directory, running this command from the project root directory will generate `dpc4j.jup`.

+## Credits

+Thanks to [JPBotelho](https://github.com/JPBotelho) for providing a sample implementation of the Stalks algorithm in his [Fractal-Megacollection](https://github.com/JPBotelho/Fractal-Megacollection).

 ## Licensing information